HangenYuu/llm-zoomcamp-final-project/README.md

 # The Tim Ferriss Show Archivist
-This is my final project for DataTalk.Club LLM Zoomcamp.
+This is my final project for DataTalk.Club's [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - a free course about LLMs and RAG.
 - [The Tim Ferriss Show Archivist](#the-tim-ferriss-show-archivist)
 - [Progress](#progress)
 - [Points](#points)